-The mortality rates for 2018 and 2017 were determined using the Combined RP-2014 Healthy Employee Mortality Tables projected with scale MP-2016 for pre and post-retirement while the Combined RP-2014 Disabled Annuitant Mortality Tables projected with scale MP-2016 was used for post-disablement.
+The mortality rates for 2019 were determined using the Combined RP-2014 Healthy Employee Mortality Tables projected with the Ultimate MP scale, for pre-and post-retirement.
+The mortality rates for 2019 for post-disablement were determined using the Combined RP-2014 Disabled Annuitant Mortality Tables projected with the Ultimate MP scale.

-The actuarial assumptions used in the January 1, 2018 and the January 1, 2017 valuation were based on an actuarial experience study for the period 2011-2014
+The actuarial assumptions used in the January 1, 2019 valuation were based on an actuarial experience study for the period 2015 to 2018.